Choosing the right hobby is the first big decision when building a hobby website.

 Maybe, but I would still be cautious.

-Instead of building only around one book or one series, the broader topic could include interactive gamebooks, solo role-playing games, tabletop RPGs, fantasy adventure books, retro gaming, maps, dice-based storytelling, and beginner-friendly role-playing resources.
+The wider topic may be stronger: interactive gamebooks, solo role-playing games, tabletop RPGs, fantasy adventure books, retro gaming, maps, dice-based storytelling, and beginner-friendly role-playing resources.

 The lesson is simple: